ocaml/opam/doc/pages/FAQ.md

 insights and evolution of opam internals can discussed on the [opam-devel mailing-list](http://lists.ocaml.org/listinfo/opam-devel).

+- https://discuss.ocaml.org is a good place for community assistance.

 - You may also try IRC channel `#ocaml` on Freenode.

 ---